WilderFury 2 Fight Week preview: Big stakes for boxing

 LAS VEGAS, Nevada, February 18, 2020 – For fans who aren’t interested in watching smaller weight divisions in boxing – meaning anything below heavyweight – they haven’t gotten excited about a major prizefight in two decades.
 Was it Lennox Lewis?
 Evander Holyfield?
-For many, it’s Mike Tyson or an aging George Foreman.
+Many would say Mike Tyson or an aging George Foreman.

 If this is your attitude, it’s time to wake up and get excited about a thrilling heavyweight matchup again.

-If you’ve watched any sports news or anything on the Fox networks, it’s been impossible to miss the promotion of the rematch between American and WBC Heavyweight Champion Deontay Wilder of Tuscaloosa, Alabama (42-0-1, 41 KOs) and challenger Tyson Fury of Manchester, England (29-0-1, 20 KOs).
-Wilder and Fury share the single draw on their record.
-The pair fought to a dramatic draw on December 1, 2018, in which the power-punching Wilder knocked Fury down and out – until he rose from the canvas and nearly came back to win the fight.
+If you’ve watched any sports news or anything on the Fox family of media networks, it’s been impossible to miss the promotion of the rematch between American and WBC Heavyweight Champion Deontay Wilder of Tuscaloosa, Alabama (42-0-1, 41 KOs) and challenger Tyson Fury of Manchester, England (29-0-1, 20 KOs).
+Wilder and Fury share the single draw on their records.
+The pair fought to a dramatic end on December 1, 2018, in which the power-punching Wilder knocked Fury down and out – until he rose from the canvas and nearly came back to win the fight.

 If you missed the first fight, get started by watching the highlights.